Mannequin Challenge

-The Mannequin Challenge was a viral Internet video trend which became popular in November 2016.
+The Mannequin Challenge is a viral Internet video trend which became popular in November 2016.
 In this challenge, participants have to stay still in action like a mannequin while a moving camera films them, often with the song "Black Beatles" by Rae Sremmurd playing in the background.
 The hashtag #MannequinChallenge was used for popular social media platforms such as Twitter and Instagram.
 It is believed that the phenomenon was started by students at a high school in Jacksonville, Florida.
 The initial posting has inspired works by other groups, especially professional athletes and sports teams, who have posted increasingly complex and elaborate videos.

 News outlets have compared the videos to bullet time scenes from science fiction films such as The Matrix, X-Men: Days of Future Past, X-Men: Apocalypse, Lost in Space or Buffalo '66.
 Meanwhile, the participatory nature of the challenge on social media makes it similar to memes such as Makankosappo or the Harlem Shake.
 Others have noted similarities with the HBO TV series Westworld, which debuted around the same time, where robotic hosts can be stopped in their tracks.